 Next is the Facebook Group header graphic.
 The specs for the Group Page header is 1640px by 859px which is a ratio of 1.91:1 The template that I am providing is 1640px by 923px of a ratio of 16:1.
-In this image below, the white section on the top and bottom will be cropped off.
+In this image below, the white section on the top and bottom gets cropped off.

 The over-all size of the Group Page header is 1640 px by 923 px.
 The white arrow shows the mobile view from the blue top to the blue bottom.
 The green arrow shows the desktop view with the greenish blue area.
 You can see that the Mobile Group Name is where the name of your group is going to show over top of the graphic when you are on the live version and where you see Desktop Group Name is where your Group Name will show over the top of the graphic for desktop users on the live version.

-Here you can see how this is shown for A1WebsitePro’s group page visitors that are on a desktop.
+Here you see how this is shown for A1WebsitePro’s group page visitors that are on a desktop.
 Notice that it just shows small text over the graphic that states Group by A1WebsitePro.

 And here you can see how the mobile version varies a little bit from that in the way that it shows two different lines.
 Facebook states the actual Group Name followed by smaller text that lets visitors know the group status whether public or private.

 As a matter of fact, keep that area in mind as you create your graphic.
 Do this if you have text you want to be visible so it does not get covered up.

 Finally, you will notice that in both images my full picture is visible.
 The magic of getting this to happen is to pay attention to the ratio.
 Use the template to save yourself a lot of time, effort and editing trying to make your graphic fit properly.
 That way it shows as you want for all of your visitors.